khavishbhundoo/callmytrade-api/README.md

 CallMyTrade was built with a focus on high performance with minimal resource usage.
 1 vCPU and around 256 MB of RAM should be enough and the app uses around ~60 MB of RAM when idle.

 ### Twilio
 1. Register on Twilio and reserve a phone number.
 The free trial will also work here.The phone number you get from Twilio  is the `FromPhoneNumber`.
+It is strongly recommended that you save this number as in "Emergency contacts" list so your phone will ring even in sleep / silent mode.
 2. Get Twilio API Live credentials(Account-> API keys & tokens).
 You will need `Account SID` & `Auth token`.
 3. Make sure the country from which your phone number is based of is selected in `Voice Geographic Permissions` found under the `Develop->Voice->Setting->Geo permissions`.
 4. Your phone number in full international format is the `ToPhoneNumber`.